ChandlerTayek/CarND-Extended-Kalman-Filter-Project/README.md

 [Click here for the full youtube video](https://youtu.be/G_uOwfKlPio)

 ## About This Project
 This project uses an Extended Kalman Filter to track a car in 2D.
-The filter uses the fusion of both radar and sensor data in order to track the (x,y) position and (Vx,Vy) velocity.
+The filter fuses both radar and sensor data in order to track the (x,y) position and (Vx,Vy) velocity.
 The red dots are lidar and the blue dots with the directional arrows in them are radar.
 The green triangles are the predicted positions.

 ## Getting Started